Improvements since 1.1.2

-- support for MacOS High Sierra (10.13)
+- Support for MacOS High Sierra (10.13)

-- almost finished
+- Almost finished

-- better conversion of adjustments
+- Better conversion of adjustments in progress.

-- tentative support for Sepia toning, etc…
+- Tentative support for Sepia toning, etc…

-- better conversion of adjustments such as sharpening, noise reduction, etc….
+- Better conversion of adjustments such as sharpening, noise reduction, etc….

-- add Apple Photos as a source.
+- Add Apple Photos as a source.

+Discover more about Avalanche.
 Please contact us via our feedback form inside the app if you have specific requirements.